0xJakuzya/0xJakuzya/README.md

 # hi, i'm dmitrii

-🎓 3rd-year BSc in computer science
-🧠 intern researcher at the institute of neuroscience

 ## about me

-i’m a computer science undergraduate interested in machine learning, data analysis, and software engineering. i do research at the institute of neuroscience and study data science.

-## interests

-- machine learning
-- data analysis
-- artificial intelligence
-- software engineering
-- applied research in neuroscience
+i’m a 3rd-year computer science undergraduate.

+i’ve always been curious about medicine and how the human brain works. now i’m combining that interest with computer science and machine learning at the institute of neuroscience.

+i hope to continue in research and pursue a PhD in the future!

 ## contact